Black Park: Black Park at war

-During both World War One and Two the Park saw service for the Empire with troops from the Canadian Forestry Regiment helping to farm the Park and harvest the wood, for use in the trenches of France or building air strips in France for the Royal Flying Corps.
+During both World War One and Two the Park saw service for the Empire with troops from the Canadian Forestry Regiment helping to farm the Park and harvest the wood, for use in the trenches of France and building air strips in France for the Royal Flying Corps.
 To this day the lines of trees they planted can still be clearly seen.

-One member of the Forestry Regiment, killed in a road traffic accident on the nearby Crooked Billet Roundabout, is buried in the nearby St Margaret's Church, Iver Heath.
-Since 2007 the local Scout Group, 1st Iver Heath have laid poppies on his grave, as part of the Centenary of Scouting and an event called 'Uniform Day 007' that featured a representative of the Canadian Army who helped the Scouts' routine of laying a wreath.
+One member of the Forestry Regiment, killed in a road traffic accident on nearby Crooked Billet Roundabout, is buried in the nearby St Margaret's Church, Iver Heath.
+Since 2007 the local Scout Group, 1st Iver Heath, have laid poppies on his grave, as part of the Centenary of Scouting and an event called 'Uniform Day 007' that featured a representative of the Canadian Army who helped the Scouts' routine of laying a wreath.

 On the fields between the park and Iver Heath near Pinewood Studios, a World War One fighter crashed on its way to France after stopping off in Iver Heath.
 In World War Two a V2 rocket fell very close by the site of the fighter's location.

 The Park was also used to store military supplies hidden amongst the trees from enemy surveillance, as was nearby Langley Park.